2002 Houston Astros season: Craig Biggio's cycle

+Rest of April

 Berkman slugged three home runs at Cinergy Field on April 16 to ignite an 8–3 Astros win over the Cincinnati Reds, the first three-home run game of Berkman's career.
-The first two shots were courtesy of José Acevedo offerings during the fist and second innings, and the third was off José Rijo.
+The first two shots were courtesy of José Acevedo offerings during the first and second innings, and the third was off José Rijo.
 Moreover, the Astros chased Acevedo early with seven runs during the first two innings as Jeff Bagwell and Richard Hidalgo also went deep off the Reds starter.
 Dave Mlicki tossed 7 2/3 innings pitched with six strikeouts and one run surrendered to pick up his first win of the season.
-Berkman had two additional opportunities to make major league history but wound up short.
+Berkman had two additional opportunities to make major league history with a fourth home run but wound up short.
 The ninth time three-home run game in club history, it was the first since Vinny Castilla did so on July 28, 2001, and was succeeded by Hidalgo's on September 16, 2003. and remained as the only such contest of Berkman's career.
-Berkman devlivered five runs batted in (RBi) to establish a season-high.
+Berkman delivered five runs batted in (RBi) to establish a season-high.

+On April 26, reliever Brad Lidge made his major league debut, tossing two innings versus the Atlanta Braves.
+He allowed two runs and struck out three.

+May

+Larry Dierker in a 1966 photocard.

+During the week of April 28 to May 5, Lance Berkman batted .423 / .516 on-base percentage (OBP) / .846 slugging percentage (SLG) / 1.362 on-base plus slugging (OPS), 3 home runs, 9 RBI, 11 hits, and 22 total bases.
+He was thus recognized as National League (NL) Player of the Week.